 Like their love for wine, the French go big on wedding celebrations!
 From extravagant proposals to dreamy ceremonies, a wedding in France is nothing short of a fairytale.
 Therefore, whether you’re a local or a tourist looking to have a destination wedding ceremony in France, planning the perfect French wedding is surely daunting.

 Lucky for you, we’ve compiled a complete handbook for everything you need to know about weddings in France.
+You can also check our guide for destination weddings in France.
 From legal requirements and venues, to accommodation and logistics, this guide contains everything you possibly need to know to marry the French way.

 The only wedding ceremony that is considered legally-binding in France is a civil ceremony, which is held at the city hall.
 The process for that isn’t the easiest.